-When a client pays your invoice online using our Stripe or Paypal integrations, there's not an option for them to make a partial payment—such as paying only a portion of the invoice or splitting the payment between two credit cards, for example.
+When a client pays your invoice online using our Stripe or Paypal integrations, there is not an option for them to make a partial payment—such as paying only a portion of the invoice or splitting the payment between two credit cards, for example.

 Split the invoice into two separate invoices

 When creating a free-form invoice, you can manually split your line items into two invoices.
-You can then send the client only one of the invoices for the first part of the payment.
+Then send the client only one of the invoices for the first part of the payment.
 The second invoice can be saved as a draft and sent at a later time for the final portion of the payment.

 When creating an invoice based on tracked time and expenses, you’ll want to set your invoice creation parameters to only include a portion of the time and expenses.
-For example, if you’re invoicing for the month of January, you can set your first invoice to pull time and expenses from January 1-January 15.
-You’ll then be able to pull the time and expenses from January 16-January 31 into your second invoice.
+For example, if you’re invoicing for the month of January, you can set your first invoice to pull time and expenses from January 1 to January 15.
+You’ll then be able to pull the time and expenses from January 16 to January 31 into your second invoice.

 Apply a temporary discount to your invoice

 For this option, you’ll apply a temporary discount or add a negative line item to your invoice to reduce its total.

 When creating your invoice, you have the option to add a discount percentage in the Discount field.
 If you’d rather not add a discount percentage, you can instead add a new negative line item for the amount you’d like to remove from the initial invoice.

 For example, if you have an invoice for $1,000 and would only like to collect a $600 payment initially, you can add a new line item for -$400.
 This will reduce the invoice total to $600, and you can send that invoice to your client for payment.
 Note the negative line item amount in this example: